This #OneBellyWednesday discusses two successful VBAC cases:

 In both cases the mothers had some level of chiropractic care during the first pregnancy.
 In one case I worked furiously in the last portion of the third trimester to get baby room to go from breech to head down, but she was too long to make the rotation.
 The other mother was under care with a dear friend of mine.
 But as a pregnancy specialist, there were some things about her pelvis I was able to pick up.
 Those subtle findings changed the dynamics the second go-around.

 Their management represented opposite ends of the VBAC spectrum.
 The first had a strong core and lot of fascia to release for baby to engage.
 The second had a really strong pelvic floor but hypermobile joints.
-Here’s how we gave both the births they were looking for.
+In this week’s #OneBellyWednesday video, I discuss how we gave both the births they were looking for.